adobe/wskdebug/README.md

   --build-path-root  Build path mount root, requires --build-path                 [string]

 LiveReload options:
-  -l         Enable browser LiveReload on [source-path]
-  --lr-port  Port for browser LiveReload (defaults to 35729)                      [number] -P         Invoke action with these parameters on changes to [source-path].
+  -l            Enable browser LiveReload on [source-path]                       [boolean] --lr-port     Port for browser LiveReload (defaults to 35729)                   [number] -P            Invoke action with these parameters on changes to [source-path].
                 Argument can be json string or name of json file.                 [string] -a            Name of custom action to invoke upon changes to [source-path].
-             Defaults to <action> if -P is set.                                   [string] -r         Shell command to run upon changes to [source-path]                   [string]
+                Defaults to <action> if -P is set.                                [string] -r            Shell command to run upon changes to [source-path]                [string] --watch       Glob pattern(s) to watch for source modifications                  [array] --watch-exts  File extensions to watch for modifications                         [array]

 Debugger options:
   -p, --port       Debug port exposed from container that debugging clients connect to.